University of Wyoming

 Q: How much does the program cost?

 A: Tuition and fee estimates can be found on Financial Aid's website.
 Please note, their estimate is for 9 credits per semester.
 Standard program students will have 3 credits during summer, 16 their first fall and 15 their first spring.
-Students in our advanced-standing program carry 6 credits in summer; all students in their second/advanced year of the program carry 16 or 17 credits in fall, and 16 or 17 in spring (the 16 or 17 depends on whether you choose a Plan B or Thesis as your final project).
+Students in our advanced-standing program carry 6 credits in summer; all students in their second/advanced year of the program carry 16 or 17 credits in fall, and 16 or 17 in spring (the 16 or 17 depends on whether you choose a Portfolio or Thesis as your final project).

 Q: I am a resident of a state other than Wyoming.
 How does residency affect my tuition?